-Network protocols are critical, yet difficult to understand and optimize, since they consist of local algorithms that
+Network protocols are critical, yet difficult to understand and optimize, since they consist of local algorithms that are

-Manuscript submitted January 18, 2013; revised April 5, June 29, and August 30, 2013; accepted September 12, 2013.
-The associate editor coordinating the review of this paper and approving it for publication was D. Tarchi.
+Manuscript submitted January 18, 2013; revised April 5, 2013, June 29, 2013, and August 30, 2013; accepted September 12, 2013.
+The associate editor coordinating the review of this manuscript is Dr. D. Tarchi.
 Work in this paper was supported by the China Recruitment Program of Global Young Experts, and a grant from FAU Foundation/Tecore Networks.
 Part of this paper has appeared in the Proc. of Globecom Conf., Anaheim, CA, Dec.
 3-7, 2012.